Measuring end-to-end impact

-- Occupying less space and generating less heat
+- Developing equipment that consumes less space and generates less heat

 - Providing more functionality per kilowatt used

 - Reducing acoustic noise

 Our holistic approach to life cycle assessment

 100% of our significant product categories are covered by and assessed for compliance with procedures pertaining to product substances content, safe use and disposal, as well as their environmental/social impacts.

 Alcatel-Lucent has pioneered a simple, accurate Life Cycle Assessment (LCA) Estimator to generate product carbon footprint information for all new product families.
 The results are provided in an eco-declaration for each product that conforms to the standards of the European Committee for Standardization (ECMA-370) and the International Electrotechnical Commission (IEC 62430).
 We also use the LCA Estimator to evaluate material alternatives, transportation routing and power profile options.

 In 2014, we improved the LCA Estimator’s estimation techniques and algorithms to more accurately and efficiently assess components and materials such as wires, cables, integrated circuits, plastics and metals.
 All improvements were incorporated into our online LCA Estimator tool.